averbraeck/gscg-design/doc/0-se-process/se-process.md

-# Plan for development
+# Plan for GSCG development

-## Standards for systems and software engineering
+## Standards for Systems and Software Engineering

+The development process for the new Glocal Supply Chain Game (GSCG) implementation is primarily based on IEEE 12207 [1] for software lifecycle structure, INCOSE/ISO 15288 [2] for system-level traceability and verification processes, and RUP [3] for use case-driven functional decomposition.
+Additional conceptual framing was drawn from SEBoK [4], while simulation-specific architectural needs were informed by IEEE 1516 HLA standards [5].

 ### IEEE 12207

-Strengths: Covers all software lifecycle steps in clear process categories.
+- Strengths: Covers all software lifecycle steps in clear process categories.

-Weakness: Less scenario-driven; no strong guidance for use cases or simulation-specific concerns.
+- Weakness: Less scenario-driven; no strong guidance for use cases or simulation-specific concerns.

-Best used for: Process compliance and traceability.
+- Best used for: Process compliance and traceability.

-Reference: ISO/IEC/IEEE 12207:2017 – Systems and software engineering — Software life cycle processes

 ### INCOSE / ISO 15288

-Strengths: Complete system-level process model, strong on requirements, interfaces, and V&V.
+- Strengths: Complete system-level process model, strong on requirements, interfaces, and V&V.

-Weakness: More general; less helpful for software-specific modeling or simulation dynamics.
+- Weakness: More general; less helpful for software-specific modeling or simulation dynamics.

-Best used for: Engineering discipline and system context.
+- Best used for: Engineering discipline and system context.

+### SEBoK (Systems Engineering Body of Knowledge)

+- Strengths: Broad, interdisciplinary guidance; focuses on conceptual consistency, role of models, and lifecycle coherence.
+- Weakness: More educational than prescriptive.
+- Best used for: Foundational definitions, best practices, and conceptual justification.

+### References
+- [1] ISO/IEC/IEEE 12207:2017.
+Systems and Software Engineering — Software Life Cycle Processes.
-Reference: INCOSE.
+- [2] INCOSE.
 (2015).
-Systems Engineering Handbook: A Guide for System Life Cycle Processes and Activities, 4th ed., aligned to ISO/IEC/IEEE 15288:2015
+Systems Engineering Handbook: A Guide for System Life Cycle Processes and Activities, 4th ed.

-### SEBoK (Systems Engineering Body of Knowledge)

-Strengths: Broad, interdisciplinary guidance; focuses on conceptual consistency, role of models, and lifecycle coherence.

-Weakness: More educational than prescriptive.

-Best used for: Foundational definitions, best practices, and conceptual justification.
+- [3] Kruchten, P. (2003).
+The Rational Unified Process: An Introduction.
+Addison-Wesley.

-Reference:  Adcock, R., et al. (Eds.).
+- [4] Adcock, R., et al. (Eds.).
 (2023).
 Systems Engineering Body of Knowledge (SEBoK).
 [SEBoK Wiki](https://www.sebokwiki.org/wiki/Software_Engineering)
+- [5] IEEE Std 1516-2010.
+IEEE Standard for Modeling and Simulation (M&S) High Level Architecture (HLA).

-## Process description
+## Process Description

 ```
 1. Define Scope and Stakeholders